City Rail Link

 Auckland Festival of Photography

-Throughout June, exhibitions surround the City Rail Link construction sites to showcase the work of local, talented photographers.
-Tours guided by the photographers give people deep insight into each exhibition.
-See highlights from past exhibitions below, including an exhibition by our very own construction photographer, Mark Barber.
+During construction, CRLL and Link Alliance partnered with the Auckland Festival of Photography.
+Exhibitions around the City Rail Link construction sites showcased the work of local, talented photographers.
+Tours guided by the photographers gave people deep insight into each exhibition.
+Past exhibitions, included one by our very own construction photographer, Mark Barber.

 Our Artists